Skip to main content

 Broad triagealertname = HighErrorRateAuto-investigate a specific alert type

 Start narrow (e.g. severity = critical for one service) and expand as you build confidence.
-You can always add more automations later.

 Alert trigger configuration